fewlinesco/node-web-libraries/packages/web/README.md

 This middleware will create a trace per request, it should be used when we want to use tracing with Express and Next.JS.

 > ⚠️ If it's used, it should be the first middleware of the list since the others will try to create spans.

+#### Rate Limiting Middleware

+This middleware can be placed right after the Tracing middleware and will block or slow down requests if there are too many hits from the same IP address.
+It takes the `tracer` and `logger` as parameter as well as an `options` object:

+- `windowMs` a number of milliseconds, the window of time during which the count for one IP will be logged in.
+If you're blocked, you will need to wait that much time before attempting new requests.
+- `requestsUntilBlock` is the number of requests that are accepted in the `windowMs` time before blocking this IP.
+- `slowdown` is optional, if set, the middleware will first artificially makes the requests slower.
+It's an object with:
+  - `requestsUntilDelay` is the number of requests that are accepted before starting to slow down subsequent requests.
+  - `incrementalDelayBetweenRequestMs` is the number of milliseconds that will be added to each requests when slowing down.
+Each requests will be incrementally longer (for instance, if this value is `500`, the first slow down request will take 500ms longer, the following 1000ms longer, the following 1500ms etc...).
+    > The maximum delay will be 3 seconds.
+- `memcachedClient` is optional.
+If you want to use Memcache as a storage for this middleware, you will need to provide a `memjs.Client` object.

+If this middleware is used and a request is blocked, it will act as the logging middleware.
+If the request is slowed down, it will add a span that represent this artifical slow down.

 ### Usage for Express